dmaluenda/hands_on_machine_learning/README.md

 Download the tutorials from the
 [course web at UPC-Atenea](https://atenea.upc.edu/course/view.php?id=71605) intranet.

-> Alternativelly, you can download the file you want from this github repository (those files on the list above ended with `.ipynb`) by means of entering and click the `Download notebook` button on top of every file.
+<ins>Alternativelly</ins> , you can download the file you want from this github repository
+(those files on the list above ended with `.ipynb`) by means of entering and click the `Download notebook` button on top of every file.
 Probably, you should `[RightClick]+SaveAs` to download the content in a certain file.
 Make sure that it ends with `.ipynb`.

-Take into a count that if that file is not in the UPC_Atenea yet, it is probably not in its final version.
+> Take into a count that if that file is not in the UPC_Atenea yet, it is probably not in its final version.
+Use only 'master' branch.

 We recommend to work in a specific folder for all tutorials.